chainapsis/keplr-wallet/docs/api/README.md

         const chainId = "cosmoshub-4";

         // Enabling before using the Keplr is recommended.
-        // This method will ask the user whether or not to allow access if they haven't visited this website.
+        // This method will ask the user whether to allow access if they haven't visited this website.
-        // Also, it will request user to unlock the wallet if the wallet is locked. await window.keplr.enable(chainId);
+        // Also, it will request that the user unlock the wallet if the wallet is locked. await window.keplr.enable(chainId);

-        const offlineSigner = window.getOfflineSigner(chainId);
+        const offlineSigner = window.keplr.getOfflineSigner(chainId);

         // You can get the address/public keys by `getAccounts` method.
         // It can return the array of address/public key.